-Aside from her trafficking work she has acted as junior counsel for both the Defence and the Crown (as leader and or as junior) in a number of Operations including), Pauldings (firearms, perverting the course of justice, supply of drugs and money laundering), Brinzer (large scale drug supply) Montecarl, Dariole, Weave and Balivor (the Southwark Rapist).
-As well as her Operational cases she has also acted on behalf of the defence as junior in cases across the range of criminal offences from murder, serious fraud and dishonesty, drug offences, rape and other serious sexual and violent offences including supergrasses.
+Aside from her trafficking work she has acted as counsel for both the Defence and the Crown (as leading counsel and or as junior) in a wide range of criminal offending focused on OCGs.
+These include Operations Pauldings (firearms, perverting the course of justice, supply of drugs and money laundering), Brinzer (large scale drug supply) Montecarl, Dariole, Weave and Balivor (the Southwark Rapist), Wildwood (largest heroin supply case in South East of England).

-Caroline also prosecuted the first offence of bribery under the Bribery Act 2010 and is currently acting as leading counsel in the subsequent 29 handed prosecution.
+Caroline also prosecuted the first offence of bribery under the Bribery Act 2010 and the subsequent 29 handed prosecution.
 Caroline was involved in the first cases signed under section 73 Serious Organised Crime and Police Act, the first prosecution of the importation of Ketamine in the United Kingdom as well as matters under RIPA s49.
 The Southwark Rapist of whom Caroline was part of the successful prosecution team received the first ever “life means life” sentence for a non murder conviction.
-She has recently successfully defended for three months in the Central Criminal Court in the first case where a defendant has been on trial for the attempted murder of a co – accused co – defendant.

 Through both the Criminal and Regulatory aspects of her practice, Caroline has developed particular experience in disclosure both of national and internationally obtained material, medical disclosure, SOCPA agreements and associated material as well as phone and computer evidence and analysis.

 A recent conspiracy to murder trial was stayed on the grounds of abuse of process after 5 weeks of legal argument.